Attest/corporate-fe-engineering-test/README.md

 For our Careers page we asked different departments within Attest questions to get to know them.
 Do they prefer coffee or tea, dogs or cats, and things like that.

+You can find the data for this in ./src/questions.ts

 For this test implement a one page application that shows off this information, and allows the user to interact with it.